opendocsg/opendoc-formsg-faq/AskAPro.md

 # Ask a Pro

-Our power users have made more than 10 forms and had greater than 1,000 in form responses.
-They have championed our effort in digitalising paper forms in the government.

-They have volunteered their time to answer process related questions in digitalising form in your agency.
-They are the experts in smart workarounds for integrating form with agency specific software.
+Below is a list of Pros you may consult from your respective agencies.
+These Pros are power users who have more than 10 forms or more than 1,000 responses under their belts.
+Many of them have thought of smart workarounds in the absence of features.
+They will be able to guide you to digitise your form, so feel free to reach out to them.

+This list is expected to grow over time.
+If there is no one from your agency in this list, why not be the first?
+As Agency Pro, you have the following perks:
+- You will be part of a group of subject matter experts to help peers in your agency
+- You will get access to juicy beta features before all other users
+- Your feature requests are prioritised, because it’s likely you have thought of workarounds that still did not work

 | Agency                    | Name                        | Email                                           |
 |---------------------------|-----------------------------|-------------------------------------------------|